weishuangtan/tp/docs/UserGuide.md

 ---

-### 5.13 Convert currency: `convert /to` (Kian En)
+### 5.14 Convert currency: `convert /to` (Kian En)
 Converts an amount to the requested currency.
-The requested currency can either be in SGD or the foreign currency specified when creating the trip.
+The requested currency can either be in SGD, or the foreign currency specified when creating the trip.

-#### 5.13.1 Convert to Local Currency (SGD)
+#### 5.14.1 Convert to Local Currency (SGD)
 Converts an amount from foreign currency (FOR) to local currency (SGD).

 Format: **`convert /toSGD`**`AMOUNT`